better-internet/radworks-docs/docs/using-radicle/overview.md

 * [How do I find other projects?][6]
 * [How do I contribute to a project?][7]

-For more help on using Radicle, be sure to join our [community channels].
+For more help on using Radicle, be sure to join our [community channels][cc].

 [1]: using-radicle/creating-projects.md
 [2]: using-radicle/pushing-changes.md